 Five main garment components create the base pattern in womenswear:

 - Back bodice

 Each element above is complemented by darts to get the right shape.
 As fashions change each season, these basic outlines can be manipulated to fit new trends.

 This style of pattern creation involves draping the muslin over a form (or mannequin) to create a 3D shape.
 After a designer has reached the desired look, this fabric is then transferred to paper for the final pattern.
-This can prove more expensive than other techniques.
+This method can be more expensive than other techniques.
 However, it gives a fashion designer an overview of how a garment will look before making the final decisions before production.

 The seam allowance in clothing manufacturing can differ.
 In commercial garment production, a seam allowance of 16mm (⅝”) is commonly used.
 This measurement allows for alteration to the fabric to get the desired fit.
 It is also often suitable for a range of fabrics including loose weave materials.

-Challenges in pattern creation
+Challenges in Pattern Creation

 The production of clothing can be a complex and time-consuming process especially when changes are made during production.
-This may be caused by availability or a change in fabric, in which case, the pattern will have to be altered.
+This may be caused by availability or a change in fabric, in which case the pattern will have to be altered.